 I thought I was listening, but I hadn’t retained anything because I was reading the e-mail, which I then had to read again as that hadn’t sunk in either.

-One final point; remember YOU are the presentation not the slides.
-Oh, and if you ever happen to find one of those original magnetic weather symbols, they’re highly collectable!
+One final point; remember YOU are the presentation, not the slides.
+Oh, and if you ever happen to find one of those original magnetic weather symbols, they’re highly collectible!